 Need an easy side dish for summer that won’t heat up the kitchen?
 How about one your kids will love?
-This salad features plump blueberries and juicy watermelon with bright hints of citrus and mint.
+This watermelon salad features plump blueberries along with bright hints of citrus and mint.
 If you can chop and zest a lemon, you can make this salad.

 Disagreement reigns over whether or not watermelon is a “good” food for people with diabetes to enjoy.
 To understand the confusion, let’s review the difference between glycemic index and glycemic load.